Federal Consumer Information

-Any student on Academic Warning may continue to receive assistance under the Title IV, HEA programs for one semester only.
+Any Federal Student Aid eligible student on Academic Warning may continue to receive assistance under the Title IV, HEA programs for one semester only.
 If the student does not meet SAP at the end of the Academic Warning period; he or she will lose Title IV, HEA eligibility; with the right to appeal.
-Any student who is permitted to continue will be placed on an Academic Development Status, with a loss of Title IV, HEA funding, and will be required to meet specific criteria of an academic improvement plan to assist him or her in regaining SAP and Title IV, HEA eligibility.
+The student will be placed on an Academic Development Status, with a loss of Title IV, HEA funding, and will be required to meet specific criteria of an improvement plan to assist them in regaining SAP and Title IV, HEA eligibility.

-A student who fails to meet the satisfactory academic progress requirements after a semester on academic warning and who successfully appeals may be placed on Academic Probation.
-A student on academic probation is notified that he/she is expected to meet satisfactory academic progress requirements at the end of the next semester.
-Any student on Financial Aid Probation may continue to receive assistance under the Title IV, HEA programs for one semester only.
+A student who fails to meet the satisfactory academic progress requirements after a semester on Academic Warning and who successfully appeals may be placed on Academic Probation.
+A student on Academic Probation is notified that he/she is expected to meet satisfactory academic progress requirements at the end of the next semester.
+Any Federal Student Aid eligible student on Academic Probation may continue to receive assistance under the Title IV, HEA programs for one semester only.

-A student who does not meet satisfactory academic progress requirements at the end of the next semester may face dismissal from the College.
-The student may re-establish satisfactory academic progress by meeting SAP requirements, by meeting an academic improvement plan established for the student by the College, or by appeal.
+An Academic Probation student who does not meet satisfactory academic progress requirements at the end of the next semester may face dismissal from the College.
+The student may re-establish satisfactory academic progress by meeting SAP requirements, by meeting a personal learning plan established for the student by the College, or by appeal.
 See Appeals Process below.

 Any student may appeal an academic progress decision by submitting a written appeal letter explaining the mitigating circumstances that hindered academic progress.
 Appeals must be in writing and sent to the attention of the Academic Appeals Committee at email@example.com within five (5) business days of receiving the SAP notification.